UpStride/engine/README.md

 ### BatchNormalization

-For batchnormalization to work, the blades should not be stacked along the first axis so that the normalization is not computed as if the blades belonged to the batch axis.
+For batch normalization to work, the blades should not be stacked along the first axis so that the normalization is not computed as if the blades belonged to the batch axis.
 We decided to stack the blades on the channel axis.

 Also, note that the current (BatchNormalization) implementation works on the several components of the multivector in a correlated way.
 In case you would like to compute it differently (e.g. for ensuring equal variance in all the blades), you could opt for BatchNormalizationC (Complex) or BatchNormalizationH (Quaternion) where the real and imaginary parts are independent.